larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 After a new `push` to the `development` branch, we would like our Data Science files to be deployed automatically to the Development workspace.
 For this we will create a CI/CD pipeline that performs the CI steps, after which the Data Science files are deployed to Databricks in a CD step.

+This way, there is an integration check, there is a clear overview of the Data Science files that are deployed (saved as artifacts), before the latest version of the Data Science files is deployed to the Databricks workspace.

 Duration: 20 minutes

 ### Task 1: Setup the CICD Development pipeline